Default Ambiguity: Finding the Best Solution to the Clearing Problem: Model definition

-i.e. the amount of funds available to $v$ after clearing.
+i.e. the amount of money available to $v$ after clearing.
+In the example of Figure \ref{fig:example}, we have $q_u=0$, $q_w=0$ and $q_v=3$.
 We assume that the main goal of banks is to maximize their equity.
-In the example system of Figure \ref{fig:example}, the equities of banks in the only solution of the system are $q_u=0$, $q_w=0$ and $q_v=3$.

 Note that we have written $q_u$ instead of $q_u(r)$ in order to simplify notation; we often do not show the dependence on $r$ when $r$ is clear from the context.

-However, recall that assets, liabilities and equities are always in fact a function of $r$.
+Previous works also consider an extension of this base model with \emph{default costs} \cite{base1, base2, model2}; we also refer to this setting as systems with loss.
+In this case, the financial network has two more parameters $\alpha, \beta \in [0,1]$, and when a bank goes into default, it loses a specific fraction of its assets.
+More specifically, if $v$ is in default, then its assets are defined as

+Throughout the paper, we mostly focus on the base model without loss, i.e. we always assume $\alpha\!=\!\beta\!=\!1$ unless specified otherwise.
+However, we discuss the extension of our proofs to systems with loss in Appendix \ref{App:B}, and we also briefly study some questions that only arise in case of default costs.

-In the rest of the paper, we use mathematical terminology to discuss the systems.
-We refer to the banks in the system as \emph{nodes}, and the clearing vectors as \emph{solutions}, with the set of solutions denoted by $S$.
-The notionals of debts and CDSs are called the \emph{weight} of the contracts.
+In the rest of the paper, we switch to a computer science terminology: we refer to banks in the system as \textit{nodes}, clearing vectors as \textit{solutions} (with the set of solutions denoted by $S$), and the notionals of contracts as the \textit{weight} of the contracts.